wilsonmar/wilsonmar.github.io/_posts/2022-06-03-production.md

 1. Scan Terraform and other IaC for vulernabilities before push to GitHub.

+1. Run data stores (Oracle, MongoDB, MySQL, PostgreSQL, etc.) outside of Kubernetes (for fine tuning necessary to optimization) [4]

 1. Scan container images created.

 1. Refer to assets (Container images) by SHA (rather than by name), so content changes can be detected before use.

-1. Retrieve assets from an in-house repository (rather than public DockerHub), so that forensics can be performed in case of security issues.
+1. Retrieve assets from an in-house registry (such as JFrog Artifactory, rather than public DockerHub), so that forensics can be performed in case of security issues.
 3rd-party packages and libraries can have vulnerabilities injected.

 1. Minimize Container Images -- since 3rd-party packages and libraries can contain vulnerabilities, remove those that are not used.
 Example: Alpine Images are almost 10 times smaller than Ubuntu. use smaller Amazon or Alpine OS instead of Ubuntu.
 Smaller Docker images take less storage space and build faster.

-1. Use a read-only filesystem in containers [3]
+1. Use a read-only filesystem in containers [3] and OS.

 1. Use an isolated/dedicated node for each purpose, to avoid resource contention and security issues.
 On Kubernetes, this can be accomplished by specifying taints and tolerations to restrict what pods can be scheduled to those nodes.